Press Enterprise (Pennsylvania)

-News writers include Senior Reporter Leon Bogdan, and junior staffers Susan Schwartz, Geri Gibbons and Julye Wemple, as well as part-time staff.
-Photographers include Keith Haupt and Jimmy May, along with a stable of part-timers.
+News writers include Senior Reporter Leon Bogdan and staffers Susan Schwartz, M.J.
+Mahon and Drew Mumich, as well as part-time staff.
+Photographers include Jimmy May and a stable of part-timers.

 One popular feature of the paper is its "30 Seconds" section, which allows readers to call or e-mail short, anonymous messages to the paper.
 The messages are usually printed within a few days, sometimes with comments by the editor.